ddresch/ayni.ch/content/posts/ancient-wisdom-meets-modern-leadership-part-1.md

 ## *Unlocking Leadership Potential Through Ayurveda & **Leadership Circle Profile**™ (LCP)*

 In today’s dynamic world, effective leadership requires a deep understanding of both **inner consciousness and external impact**.
-The **Leadership Circle Profile**™offers a powerful framework to measure leadership effectiveness, while **Ayurveda**, the ancient science of life, provides profound insights into personal balance, purpose, and well-being.
+The **Leadership Circle Profile**™ offers a powerful framework to measure leadership effectiveness, while **Ayurveda**, the ancient science of life, provides profound insights into personal balance, purpose, and well-being.
 When combined, these two systems create a **transformational leadership model** that integrates modern science with timeless wisdom.

 ### Ayurveda & Leadership: The Doshas as Leadership Archetypes